KPMisParrot/Fortnite-Streamed-Maps-Archive/README.md

 Each zip has a .pak, .sig, utoc, and .ucas file.
 The map's files can't be accessed without having the specific game version with UEFN installed.
 As of now I will not be sharing how to load these in the editor as it can be used as an exploit to access UEFN creators maps.

-Fortnite Reload wasn't streamed from the servers until 32.00 when Reload Oasis was added.
+Reload wasn't streamed from the servers until 32.00 when Reload Oasis was added.
-Fortnite Reload as of 36.30+ downloads a base set of paks for the lighting.
+Reload as of 36.30+ downloads a base set of paks for the lighting.
+Blitz Royale as of 37.10 downloads a base set of paks for the landscape.

 # Blitz Royale